nadinev6/AIDebate/README.md

-# AI Debate Partner
+# AI Debate

 *Your Real-Time AI Opponent for Philosophical Arguments*

-AI Debate Partner is a real-time, browser-based platform where you can argue your idea and the AI will push back with sharp, curated philosophical counter-arguments.
+AI Debate is a real-time, browser-based platform where you can argue your idea and the AI will push back with sharp, curated philosophical counter-arguments.
 Powered by a structured knowledge base and Retrieval-Augmented Generation (RAG).

 The aim was to create an AI opponent that **evolves with you, sharpening its arguments and, in turn, your intellect, the longer you engage.**